QTimort/epitech-clion/README.md

 **Epitech Header**<br />
 *file -> settings -> code style -> File and Code Templates -> Includes*
-- Add an include named "C Epitech Header" with extension 'h' and paste the content of Header_Template.txt in the large field.
+- Add an include named "C Epitech Header" with extension 'h' and paste the content of Header_Template.txt in the large field.<br />
-- Replace the promo variable set by default to '2022' to your year of promo.
+- Replace the promo variable set by default to '2022' to your year of promo.<br />
 *file -> settings -> code style -> File and Code Templates -> Files*
 -> C Source File replace "C File Header.h" by "C Epitech Header.h" -> C Header File replace "C File Header.h" by "C Epitech Header.h"